 The once all-conquering Naked Communications brand was finally shuttered in 2019 when its last remaining outpost, in Australia, was merged into sister creative shop BMF.
 The business had already undergone significant changes since being acquired in 2008 by the Australian marketing group Photon, now known as Enero.
 Launched in 2000 in London to offer "media-neutral" communications planning - and nothing other than planning - Naked began to diversify after its concept was widely adopted by other companies, not just independents but also larger networks.
 That forced the agency to develop new skills, primarily in creative advertising, in order to survive.
 The gradual evolution towards creative services prompted the effective termination of Naked's original London office following merger with digital subsidiary Hyper to create (for a while at least) Hypernaked.
 A similar change gradually spread to other corners of what was at its peak a network of 16 international outposts, including offices in London, New York and Paris.
 However, the shift of direction never really took off, and virtually all of those global offices were shuttered.
-As of Spring 2019, only two outposts remained, both in Australia.
-The current agency bears no resemblance to the original model.
+By Spring 2019, only two outposts remained, both in Australia, but they bore little resemblance to the original model.
 Both were absorbed into BMF.